-Known for Top-40 hits “Aaron’s Party (Come Get It)” and “That’s How I Beat Shaq,” Carter has dealt with a lot since arriving on the scene in 1997, but listening to him reflect back on it now tells me that he’s not going anywhere any time soon.
+Known for Top-40 hits “Aaron’s Party (Come Get It)” and “That’s How I Beat Shaq,” Carter has dealt with a lot since arriving on the scene in 1997, but listening to him reflect back on it now tells me that he hasn’t let the man bring him down.

-With age comes greater creative control over the direction your career goes in, so I expect Carter to come back a stronger and more self-assured artist than he was before.
-I can’t say what the public reception will be, but I will say that I’m rooting for his return to music to be a successful one.
+With age comes greater creative control over the direction your career goes in, so Carter expects to come back a stronger and more self-assured artist than he was before.
+I can’t say that I’m a fan of his catalog, but I will say that I’m rooting for his return to music to be a successful one.

-I had the opportunity to speak with Carter recently about his upcoming tour and recent theatre stint in “The Fantasticks,” and he sounded like a determined performer ready to prove himself on the stage once again.
+I had the opportunity to speak with the man himself recently about his upcoming tour and recent theatre stint in “The Fantasticks,” and he presented himself as a performer determined to prove that the past is behind him.

 Carter: It was a very good experience.
 It helped me boost my endurance and get rid of a lot of bad habits.
 I quit smoking recently and have been practicing my craft, so it was definitely good for me.

 MNOD: How has your opinion of the industry changed since your teen years?

 Carter: I have pretty much the same take as before.
 I know that social media has changed the game, but I still connect with my fans on Twitter as well as perform every year.
 My fans are looking for nostalgia and that’s exactly what they’ll get when they come see me.
 One of my favorite moments was being asked to sing with Michael Jackson and I want to recapture that excitement this time around.
 I’ve also sang with Usher, Celine Dion, and other greats in the business, so I’m thankful for that.